 Put your year-end giving campaign front and center on your website.
 One option is to completely update your homepage with your year-end campaign messaging.
 For instance, change it to a holiday theme, update your headline, and add your campaign hashtag.
 Or, keep your homepage the same but create a pop-up box with your year-end appeal and a donate button.

-Pro tip?
-Double-check that your website is mobile-optimized for people viewing your site using their smartphones — 59% of all nonprofit website visits come from mobile phones and tablets.
+Pro tip: To maximize online giving, double-check that your website is mobile-optimized for people viewing your site using their smartphones—59% of all nonprofit website visits come from mobile phones and tablets.

 4. Engage with your donors well before year-end

-We’ve talked before about the importance of engaging with your donors regularly, and this is especially true when it comes to year-end giving.
+We’ve talked before about the importance of engaging with your donors regularly, and this is especially true when it comes to the year-end giving season.
 Don’t wait until October or November to reignite these relationships!
 Have multiple touchpoints to ensure supporters feel involved, seen, and heard year-round.

 5. Create a sense of urgency

-Even the strongest year-end giving campaigns have to battle against apathy — the human tendency to say “I’ll give later.”
+Even the strongest year-end giving campaigns have to battle against apathy—the human tendency is to say “I’ll give later.”
 To make sure donors give now, you’ll have to create a sense of urgency.
 Here are some techniques:

 - Give a reason: Donors will ask “Why now?” and “Because we want you to” isn’t a good answer.
 Think about what truly motivates your donors to give.